hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 These antisocial elements existed perhaps commonly in the Shikoku pilgrimage, example.

-However, "existence of such elements seems to have had no inµuence on the general attitudes of local authorities towards common pilgrims" (Kouamé 1997, 419)
+However, "existence of such elements seems to have had no influence on the general attitudes of local authorities towards common pilgrims" (Kouamé 1997, 419)

 In all the historical materials of the dysfunctional aspects of the Shikoku pilgrimage, Kouamé advices caution.
 "To infer from them that pilgrims of this sort were numerous and dangerous to the social order could well be erroneous" (ibid, 420), because while a bureaucracy's does not note the cases where everything is in order.